-Some things connected to function outputs may sometimes not be operated with full track power, as is the case for example with 18V bulbs and the track voltage at 24V (quite common on large scale model railroads).
+Some things connected to function outputs may sometimes require less than full track voltage, as is the case for example with 18V bulbs and 24V on the track (quite common on large scale model rail-roads).
 Other times you simply want to reduce the brightness of the headlights.